-At one of the most tender times of your life, you probably want to feel accepted and heard when getting help with lactation.
+At one of the most tender times of your life, you probably want to feel accepted and heard when working with a lactation specialist.
 I offer gentle support through careful and thorough listening about what matters to you.
-I draw on a whole variety of approaches I've integrated over my sixteen-plus years working in lactation.
+I draw on a whole variety of approaches I've integrated over the 17-plus years I've been working in lactation.
 Your preferences and needs guide the choices we make together.

 I've often thought about why I do what I do.
-After all, I made a very conscious choice to become an IBCLC — it's not the kind of profession you just fall into!
+After all, I made a very conscious choice to become an International Board-Certified Lactation Consultant (an "IBCLC") — it's not the kind of profession you just fall into!
 What's really, really important to me is supporting mothers and babies kindly and sensitively to help them both feel better.

 I help mothers with such issues as:

 During the initial consultation, I will ask you about your breastfeeding goals.
 I will take a detailed history of your own health and of your baby’s and will invite you to feed your baby so I can observe the issue(s) you are facing.
 All of this is to uncover the causes of your/your baby’s current issue(s).